postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 ---

-You can import an existing API schema into your API.
-API schemas can be imported from a local file or directory, a URL, raw text, a code repository, or an API gateway.
+You can import an existing API definition into your API.
+API definitions can be imported from a local file or directory, a URL, raw text, a code repository, or an API gateway.

 ## Contents